William Hinton1

 Last Edited=7 Feb 2009

 He was educated at H.M.S.
-Britannia, England.2 He was commissioned in 1882, in the service of the Royal Navy.2 He fought in the Sudan Campaign in 1891.2 He was Flag Commander to the Commander-in-Chief of China between 1904 and 1906.2 He was member of the Ordnance Board between 1908 and 1910.2 He was the Commander in 1913 at Royal Naval College, Osborne, Isle of Wight, England.2 He was invested as a Companion, Order of the Bath (C.B.) in 1916.2 He fought in the Battle of Jutland on 31 May 1916, as Chief of Staff to Vice-Admiral Beatty, where he was mentioned in despatches.2 He was decorated with the award of the Order of the St. Vladimir of Russia (3rd Class with swords).2 He was decorated with the award of the Order of Sacred Treasure (3rd Class).2 He was decorated with the award of the Order of the Rising Sun of Japan.2 He was decorated with the award of the Commander, Legion of Honour.2 He wrote the book Order of the Crown of italy.2 He held the office of Aide-de-Camp to HM King George V between 1918 and 1921.2 He was Naval Secretary to the First Lord of the Admiralty between 1918 and 1921.2 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1919.2 He gained the rank of Rear-Admiral in 1921 in the service of the 1st Battle Squadron, Atlantic Fleet.2 He was Commander-in-Chief of the Africa Station between 1922 and 1924.2 He gained the rank of Vice-Admiral in 1924.2 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1926.2 He was Commander-in-Chief of the Plymouth between 1926 and 1929.2 He gained the rank of Admiral in 1928.2
+Britannia, EnglandG.2 He was commissioned in 1882, in the service of the Royal Navy.2 He fought in the Sudan Campaign in 1891.2 He was Flag Commander to the Commander-in-Chief of China between 1904 and 1906.2 He was member of the Ordnance Board between 1908 and 1910.2 He was the Commander in 1913 at Royal Naval College, Osborne, Isle of Wight, EnglandG.2 He was appointed Companion, Order of the Bath (C.B.) in 1916.2 He fought in the Battle of Jutland on 31 May 1916, as Chief of Staff to Vice-Admiral Beatty, where he was mentioned in despatches.2 He was awarded the Order of the St. Vladimir of Russia 3rd Class with swords.2 He was awarded the Order of Sacred Treasure 3rd Class.2 He was awarded the Order of the Rising Sun of Japan.2 He was awarded the Commandeur, Ordre national de la Légion d'honneur.2 He wrote the book Order of the Crown of italy.2 He held the office of Aide-de-Camp to HM King George V between 1918 and 1921.2 He was Naval Secretary to the First Lord of the Admiralty between 1918 and 1921.2 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1919.2 He gained the rank of Rear-Admiral in 1921 in the 1st Battle Squadron, Atlantic Fleet.2 He was Commander-in-Chief of the Africa Station between 1922 and 1924.2 He gained the rank of Vice-Admiral in 1924.2 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1926.2 He was Commander-in-Chief of the Plymouth between 1926 and 1929.2 He gained the rank of Admiral in 1928.2

 Children of Admiral Sir Rudolf Walter Bentinck and Mabel Fetherstonhaugh